s3team/Abacus/docs/description.md

 side-channel leakages introduced by compilers.

 ## Tested Libraries
-We have tested Abacus successfully on the following libraries:
+We have tested Abacus on the following libraries:

 * OpenSSL: 0.9.7, 1.0.2f, 1.0.2k, 1.1.0f, 1.1.1, 1.1.1g
 * MbedTLS: 2.5, 2.15